Wilmslow Road bus corridor

 Several frequent routes combine to operate along the northern section, providing access to the University of Manchester, Manchester Metropolitan University (MMU), the Royal Northern College of Music (RNCM), Manchester Royal Infirmary (MRI) and Christie Hospital.
-Many services along the route are provided by older vehicles, such as the Magic Bus brand operated by Stagecoach Manchester.

 Busiest bus corridor in Europe?

 Wilmslow Road is often claimed to be the busiest bus corridor in Europe.
 However, this is difficult to verify because: